-Plitvice Lakes now requires pre-ordering ticket vouchers online.
+Plitvice Lakes since 2019 requires pre-ordering ticket vouchers online.
 You can still purchase tickets on the spot at entrances, however you are risking being denied entry in case too many visitors already purchased tickets on that day.

 If you plan on visiting Plitvice Lakes this year, it is extremely important to reserve your ticket at least 48 hours in advance.
 This article will show you how to reserve your ticket vouchers online to make sure you can experience our most beautiful national park.